dazeb/pelican-panel-installer/README.md

 # Unofficial Pelican Panel Installer Beta 0.0.1
 A shell script to install Pelican Panel on a VPS or Virtual Machine.
-(Still in development) 🚧
+(Still in development but currently working) 🚧

+Pelican Panel is the successor to Pterodactyl, the game hosting platform.

+In the below example we are using two VM's hosted on a homelab Proxmox host.

 ### Requirements:
 - Ubuntu 24.04 (Recommended) ✅